 Rotary strives to achieve it’s objective of “Service Above Self” through activities in five primary areas.
 These are often referred to as the Five Avenues of Service.

-This “Avenue” promotes the development of acquaintance as an opportunity for service.
-It involves the activities necessary to make the Club function successfully and achieve its goals.
+This “Avenue” involves the activities necessary to make the Club function successfully and achieve its goals.

 This area represents the opportunity that each Rotarian has to represent the dignity and utility of one’s vocation as an opportunity to serve society.
 Rotarians promote and foster high ethical standards in business and professions and promote the recognition of the worthiness of all useful occupations.
 (Click here for 2009-2010 RI President John Kenny's remarks on Vocational Serivice.)